 As of June 30, 2016, WCCHD owed approximately \$17.2 million for its 2004 COP, and \$37.2 million for its 2011 COP, for a total of \$54.4 million.
-Amortization worksheets prepared by the

-District estimate that the 2004 COP will be repaid by 9/1/22, and the remaining 2011 debt will be fully repaid by 1/1/29.
+According to the amended list of creditors filed by the WCCHD in the bankruptcy action on November 11, 2016, the estimated liability totals \$56 million.
+Amortization worksheets prepared by the District estimate that the 2004 COP will be repaid by 9/1/22, and the remaining 2011 debt will be fully repaid by 1/1/29.
 These repayment schedules show all parcel tax revenues applied towards COP debt repayment.
-The District is in the process of refinancing its COPs to reduce its interest rate and interest costs; this would accelerate the repayment of the COPs.
+The District is in the process of refinancing its COPs to reduce its interest rate and interest costs; this would accelerate the repayment of the COPs and reduce total interest paid.